artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 (The following steps are illustrated in this [example video](https://drive.google.com/file/d/1rVUCEtV2jJZcxwa7RUylmWUISDBItj0E/view?usp=sharing))

-You can simulate any other program in RVfpga-ViDBo, for which you need to create the .vh file.
+You can simulate any other program in **Vfpga-ViDBo**, for which you need to create the .vh file.
 We next explain how you can do it in the context of the RVfpga course for one of the examples provided.

 1. Download [“RVfpga: Understanding Computer Architecture”](https://university.imgtec.com/rvfpga-download-page-en/).

 2. Install VSCode and PlatformIO as explained in Section 2.A of the Getting Started Guide (you can skip the final part of the installation related with Nexys A7 board drivers).

-3. Open in PlatformIO the Hello World example.
+3. Open in PlatformIO the *HelloWorld* example.
 Reduce the delay in the .c file, as the simulator is much slower than the board.

 4. Compile the program by clicking on "Generate Trace".
 Altough the process will fail, the firmware.vh file will be created inside *RVfpga/examples/HelloWorld_C-Lang/.pio/build/swervolf_nexys*.

-5. Follow the steps indicated above using the new .vh file to simulate the Hello World program.
+5. Follow the steps indicated above using the new .vh file to simulate the HelloWorld program.